 In the past, Fossbytes has written about various smart lock options on Android.
 Now, in this post, I would like to cover multiple locking and unlocking methods for Windows 10 operating system.

-Ways to unlock Windows 10
+How to unlock Windows 10 using different methods?

 1. How to sign-in Windows 10 using a local password?